 Many aspects of daily life can contribute to injury, including sports, recreation, hazards in the work place or simply driving your car.
 Alcohol and drugs can also significantly increase your risk of an accident or injury and should be avoided.
 Practice safety precautions.
 Always use a seat belt when in your vehicle and a helmet when on a motorcycle or ATV.
 Use common sense around all equipment.

-According to 2015 statistics from the Centers for Disease Control and Prevention, the leading cause of death in women ages 20 to 44 is from unintentional injuries, however from ages 45 and older, the most common causes of death are from cancer, heart disease and then unintentional injuries.
+According to the Centers for Disease Control and Prevention, the leading causes of death in women ages 20 to 44 are unintentional injuries, cancer, heart disease and homicide.